JabRef lets you link up your entries with files of any type stored on your system. Thereby, it uses the field

 It is possible to have greater flexibility in the naming scheme by using regular expression for the search.
 In most cases it should not be necessary though to adapt the given default.

-If you open the external preferences (Options → Preferences → File) you will find an option called "Use regular expression search".
+If you open the preferences (Options → Preferences → Linked Files), you will find in the section Autolink files an option called "Use regular expression search".
 Checking this option will allow you to enter your own regular expression for search in the PDF directories.

 The following syntax is understood: